-Oldest Church in Ottawa Canada Fixes HVAC Issues with Duct Sealingadmin
+Ottawas Oldest Church Fixes HVAC Issues with Duct Sealingadmin

-“It took over a year to find the cause of our even heating problem – and less than a day to fix it!”
-That’s what Mary Martha Hails, the facility manager at St. Albans Church told me when I asked her about the Aeroseal duct sealing work that was just completed.“We were all highly skeptical that duct leaks could be responsible for the issues we were having with the (new HVAC) system and that this new duct sealing technology could solve the problem.
-We were wrong on both accounts,” said Daniel Carley, the project manager.
+“It took over a year to find the cause of our heating problem – and less than a day to fix it!”
+That’s what Mary Martha Hails, the facility manager at St. Alban’s Church said about the Aeroseal duct sealing work that was just completed.“We were skeptical duct leaks could be responsible for the issues we were having with the (new HVAC) system.
+We were wrong,” said Daniel Carley, the project manager.
 Aeroseal proved to be the fastest, easiest and least expensive solution.
 It was a project saver.

 - Building: St. Alban’s Anglican Church